-Sodium chlorate 479,000 metric tonne (MT)
+Sodium chlorate 487,000 metric tonne (MT)

 Chlor-alkali 157,000 electrochemical unit (ECU)

 Sodium chlorite 10,000 MT

 We closed our Saskatoon, Saskatchewan sodium chlorate production facility, which had an annual production capacity of 40,000MT, in 2019 due to the negative impact from rising electrical power prices in the Province of Saskatchewan and the anticipated capital investment required to continue operating the facility reliably.
 Also in 2019, we approved expansions of the sodium chlorate production capacity at the Buckingham, Quebec (+5,000MT) and Valdosta, Georgia (+11,000MT) sodium chlorate facilities.
-The Buckingham expansion project, which commenced in 2019, is anticipated to be completed in 2020.
-The Valdosta expansion, which is expected to commence in 2020, has a target completion of 2021.
+The Buckingham expansion project, which commenced in 2019, was completed in 2020.
+The Valdosta expansion commenced in 2020 and has a target completion of 2022.
 The expansions are anticipated to support regional and export customer demand.